-At MBB, associates, analysts and consultants can obtain sponsorship for their MBA.
-Unlike some firms that consider only the top 10-25% of a cohort, all analysts are eligible for sponsorship considering they are in good standing.
-What does it mean to be in “good standing” at MBB?
+At MBB, associates, analysts and consultants can obtain sponsorship for an MBA.
+Unlike some firms that consider only the top 10-25% of a cohort, all analysts are eligible for sponsorship (considering they are in good standing with the firm).
+What does it mean to be in “good standing” at McKinsey, Bain, or BCG?
 This implies that you have held responsibility over deliverables that are key to the success of engagements.
 Those in “good standing” also volunteer for firm events at least 1-2 times per year, exhibiting a commitment to contributing outside of traditional channels.
-While everyone in this bucket is technically eligible for sponsorship, it will be tough to get sponsored without an acceptance letter from a Top 10 B-school.
+While everyone in this bucket is technically eligible for sponsorship, it is tough to get sponsored without an acceptance letter from a Top 10 B-school.

 For these top performers, firms pay a living expense stipend ($10-$20K) in addition to full tuition.
 What’s expected in return?
-Consultants commit to returning to the firm after graduation to work for at least 2 years.
+McKinsey, Bain, and BCG consultants commit to returning to the firm after graduation to work for at least 2 years.
 This benefit has become such a core part of firms’ retention strategy that you don’t have to worry about this opportunity going away anytime soon.
 For example, in 2016, BCG disclosed that ~10% of their employees took advantage of educational assistance.

 In addition to providing advanced business acumen and leadership capabilities, firms see MBA programs as a great vehicle for expanding your international horizons and insight into different functional areas through internships and exchange programs.
 Below are details of sponsorship and assistance offerings at the consulting arms of Big 4 firms.

-Deloitte – Deloitte makes The Graduate School Assistance Program available to high-performing consultants after 2 years of work.
-Typically, however, you will have been at the firm 3-4 years before being able to take advantage, and will return to the firm as a Senior Consultant.
+Deloitte makes The Graduate School Assistance Program available to high-performing consultants after 2 years of work.
+Typically, however, you have to be at the firm 3-4 years before being able to take advantage, and must return to the firm as a Senior Consultant.
 The benefit includes full tuition paid, a technology stipend, discounts for GMAT preparation classes, and mentorship through graduate school.
 Deloitte consultants are accepted at 3x the average rate at Top 20 U.S. business schools.

 Another unique benefit Deloitte offers is for graduate interns – if you accept an offer to return before the summer is done, and commit to spending 2 years at the firm, you can receive $50K towards your second year of school.
 The firm does this to retain top recruits and stop them from trying to “interview up” at MBB.

-KPMG – If you’re comparing offers from Big 4 firms and MBA sponsorship is important to you, KPMG may be less likely to offer sponsorship than its counterparts, although you may receive paid time off for further education.
+If you’re comparing offers from Big 4 firms and MBA sponsorship is important to you, pay attention!
+KPMG is less likely to offer sponsorship than its counterparts, although you may receive paid time off for further education.
 On the other hand, training is accessible to everyone.
 The firm has established a virtual business school (KBS) to provide a variety of ongoing learning opportunities including Technical, IT, and Behavioral studies.
 KPMG has dramatically expanded its investment in professional development, and collaborates with affiliates to offer a range of trainings in-house.

-Accenture – Accenture’s Apprenticeship Program is available to current MBAs interning at Accenture.
+Accenture’s Apprenticeship Program is available to current MBAs interning at Accenture.
 It offers access to a network of mentors, and pays $80K towards your second year of school after you sign a commitment to return for 2+ years.
 Additionally, Accenture Strategy offers up to $100K in sponsorship for the Top 10 analysts in a class who intend to pursue an MBA and return to the firm afterwards.

-A.T.
-Kearney – A.T.
 Kearney encourages consultants to pursue their MBA while offering equal opportunity for advancement in the firm even for those who don’t.
-Sponsorship is available to selected (read: high-performing) employees and applicable at top-tier business schools including HBS, Kellogg, Wharton, INSEAD, and London Business School.
+Sponsorship is available to selected (read: high-performing) employees and is applicable at top-tier business schools including HBS, Kellogg, Wharton, INSEAD, and London Business School.